Deltares-research/bmi-example-fortran/README.md

 https://github.com/csdms/bmi-example-fortran

-The sole purpose of this repos was to build dynamic libraries for both Windows and (RHEL8) Linux, and to create a JNA interop for Java with some help of Claude Code.
+The sole purpose of this repos was to build dynamic libraries for both Windows and (RHEL8) Linux, and to create a JNA interop for Java.

 ## Note